-On the 7th of February 2017 Braam is embark on a life-changing expedition.
+On the 7th of February 2017 Braam is embarked on a life-changing expedition.
 He is rowing from Cape Town to Rio de Janeiro at the start of the Cape to Rio yacht race.

 This will be a totally unassisted row covering a distance of 6,700kms which should take the rowers close on three months to complete.